AdobeDocs/commerce-merchant-services.en/help/payment-services/test-validate.md

 ---
 title: Test and validate
+description: Testing and validation help ensure that Payment Services functions work as expected and provide the best payment options for your customers
 ---
 # Test and validate

 Before you expose Payment Services for Adobe Commerce and Magento Open Source to your shoppers, it is a good idea to test in your sandbox environment _and_ in production.
-Testing and validation help ensure that Payment Services functions work as expected and provides the best payment options for your store and customers.
+Testing and validation help ensure that Payment Services functions work as expected and provide the best payment options for your store and customers.

 ## Test in sandbox environment